WTMMendoza/code-conduct/README.md

 # Anti-Harassment Policy

-That's why we have an official policy against the harassment of events and activities of Python Mendoza | Pyladies Mendoza
+Oficial policy against the harassment of events and activities of Python Mendoza | Pyladies Mendoza

 - Establish expectations of behavior in the event.
 They only have a policy against harassment in order to fight harassment.
 - Encourage people who have had a previous bad experience not to stop participating in activities.